garrettxV/sphinx-template/source/chapter1/index.rst

 Requirements
 ------------

-In order to set up a React environment you first need to install a couple of things.
+In order to set up a React environment you first need to install a `couple of things <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.
+There are details on these requirements in the section the next section.

     1. Node.js >= 10.16
     2. npm >= 5.6

 First you should check whether or not Node.js and npm are already installed. in order to do this we can check with the following commands in the command prompt or terminal.
+These commands will tell you whether or not each are installed by displaying which versions you have.

     .. literalinclude:: node.txt
         :caption: Node version command.